hartnetl/the-sealiest-game-you-will-play-today/README.md

 ## Fixed / solved

-- After local storage for scores was implemented, the old score would be displayed, but when played through the score would reset instead of adding to it.
-Fixed by moving oldwin/oldLoss variables.
+- After local storage for scores was implemented, the old score would be displayed on start but when user starts playing the score would reset instead of adding to it.
+Fixed by moving oldwin/oldLoss variable decalarations into the score functions.
-- When a second HTML and JS file was created, the scores wouldn't display on the home screen.
-NaN.
-Function had to be rewritten
+- When the new index.html and intro.js files were created, the scores wouldn't display on the home screen.
+NaN displayed fir first time users.
+Function had to be rewritten to include if statement to check if localStorage had score values, and if not they should be set to 0.
-- New users don't have a starting score - displays NaN.
-Needed an if function to check if localStorage existed.
-Had to do this a couple of times - yay cookies.
-- When deployed on Slack peer review channel game wasnt playable - 404 error.
-Needed to change action location in forms.
+- When first deployed on the Slack peer review channel the game wasnt playable - a 404 error showed.
+This turned out to be an issue with my location for the 'action' in my Play button on the home page.
-- HTML + CSS reset a few steps back.. don't know why
+- During development the HTML + CSS reset a few steps back, so I lost data.
+I later learned later I was on a separate branch that was closed which caused conflicts when trying to merge.
+A lesson to keep my workspaces more organised.

 ## Still exisiting

+- I have no reported bugs at this time.

 ## Issues Faced

+JavaScript has been a more challenging language to learn in the given time, but one which I enjoyed.
+The most difficult part of building this game was starting it and getting the first couple of functions in.
+The more code I wrote the more I began to understand how writing functions worked, and how important their placement was.

+Using background images can make a page seem busy and make text hard to read.
+I wanted to find a balance between having background images that were relevant, but also didn't interfere with the readability of the game.
+While the backgrounds do still have a lot going on, they load last to give the main game loading priority and the overlaying textboxes are fully opaque to give focus.

 ## 7 Deployment

 ***

 - Sign in to the [GitHub](https://github.com/) website.
 Go to list of repositories.
-- In the github repository section find "the-sealiest-game-you-will-play-today"
+- In the github repository section find "the-sealiest-game-you-will-play-today".
 - Go to the settings tab located in the menu running across the top of the repository, denoted by a cog icon.
 - Click 'Pages' in the navbar on the left.
-- Swap source branch from none to master
+- Swap source branch from none to master.
-- Press the save button
+- Press the save button.
 - Wait a few minutes while your page is being built.
 - A highlighted banner should be displayed on the page saying "Your site is published at <https://hartnetl.github.io/the-sealiest-game-you-will-play-today/> " with a tick icon to the left of it.
-- The site is now live.
+- The site is now live and changes pushed to the master branch will automatically take effect.

 ## 8 Credits